Apple Music adds support for hi-res audio and Spatial Audio with Dolby Atmos – and at no extra cost

 Meanwhile, "thousands" of tracks will be available in Apple's Spatial Audio tech (as previously featured in its AirPods Pro and AirPods Max headphones).
 Spatial Audio adds "multidimensional sound and clarity", making the audio sound much more immersive.

 Both features will launch in June and won't cost Apple Music subscribers any extra money.
-The monthly subscription cost remains £10 ($10, AU$10).
+The monthly subscription cost remains £10 ($10, AU$11.99).

 Apple has described the new features as Apple Music's "biggest advancement ever in sound quality" – which we'd have to agree with.